 - 7.1 Compensation for mis-sold PPI usually but not necessarily, comprises a repayment of the premiums, contractual interest thereon, statutory interest and sometimes costs.
 Any statutory interest is subject to tax at the debtor's marginal rate applicable at the date of receipt of the compensation.
 This liability to tax is the debtor's but on the principle that the debtor should not be out of pocket, office holders should discharge out of the proceeds of realisation7 or indemnify the debtor against such liability, if it has not already been deducted by the payor8.
 Office holders should also notify the debtor of the amounts of interest received and any tax paid directly to HM Revenue & Customs. - 7.2 In most cases the marginal tax rate will not be known as it depends upon the debtor's overall taxable income in the relevant fiscal year.
 In order to make provision for the tax liability arising on the statutory interest it is an acceptable (though not required) practice that tax, if not already deducted, is deducted by the IP and paid to HM Revenue & Customs at the basic rate (currently 20%).
 The debtor should also be notified of the payment and be asked to inform the supervisor if they are higher rate taxpayers within a specified time period.
-Where deemed necessary by the office holder, a sum representing any additional higher rate tax can be held pending confirmation of the debtor's marginal rate for the relevant tax year. - 7.3 We have not been able to agree a simplified position with HMRC centrally on the practicalities of resolving the tax position.
-However, office holders may apply to their local inspector for a Unique Tax Reference to use when paying any tax deducted in these circumstances.
-Payments should be accompanied by a schedule setting out the details of the taxpayers involved.
+Where deemed necessary by the office holder, a sum representing any additional higher rate tax can be held pending confirmation of the debtor's marginal rate for the relevant tax year. - 7.3 Office holders may apply to HMRC for a Unique Tax Reference to use when paying any tax deducted in these circumstances.
+Applications should be accompanied by a schedule setting out the details of the taxpayers involved, the total repayment received in each case and the amount of statutory interest included.
+HMRC will raise the necessary charge(s) and provide payment instructions.